ruthvikauwm/ObjectDetection/README.md

 The TrainDataCreation.ipynb file manages unzipping these folders from the drive after mounting it.
 It generates various combinations of data such as natural_only, natural_aug, natural_gan_sd, gan_sd, natural_sd_aug, and natural_gan_sd_aug.
 These combinations are organized into images and labels folders for both training and validation purposes.

-Note: We have also experimented using the textual inversion on our Stable Diffusion model.
+Note: We've conducted experiments involving textual inversion with our Stable Diffusion model.
+Further details can be found in the documentation at https://huggingface.co/docs/diffusers/training/text_inversion

 ## Step 4: Testing Data Creation